mgiulio/smooth-scrolling/article.md

 ```

-The singleton now becomes the jump function that will be called to animate the scroll and the looping and the end callbacks becomes nested functions while the object properties now migrate to local variables(closures).
-Note that we don't need the IIFE anymore because now all the code is safely wrapped in the master function.
+The singleton now becomes the jump function that will be called to animate the scroll, and the looping and the end callbacks becomes nested functions, while the object properties now migrate to local variables(closures).
+We don't need the IIFE anymore because now all the code is safely wrapped in the master function.

-After a last refactoring step to avoid repeating the `timeStart` reset check at each invocation of the loop loop callback, along with some other minor changes, we get the final version of our customized script:
+After a last refactoring step to avoid repeating the `timeStart` reset check at each invocation of the loop callback, along with some other minor changes, we get the final version of our customized script:

 ```javascript
 function jump(target, options) {